A vase of catenoids: Constructions

 We can use the images of our desired surfaces to construct the Weierstrass data $G$ and $dh$.
 For the vase of catenoids, place the horizontal planar end at $z=\infty$ and the downward pointing catenoid end with vertical normal at $z=0$.
 Place the upward pointing catenoid ends with non-vertical normals at each root of unity.
 Fix $G(0)=0$.
 Then $G(\infty)=\infty$.
 There will also be a point on each catenoid at the roots of unity with vertical downward pointing normal.
 In keeping with the symmetry of the surface, fix

 for $j=0,1,\ldots,k-1$.
 Let $G(z)$ have simple zeros at $z=0$ and the roots of $z^k=a^k$, with $a\in\R$.
 Then, $G$ has a pole of order $k+1$ at $z=\infty$, and

-The height differential has simple zeros at the roots of $z^k=a^k$, double order poles at the kth-roots of unity, and a simple pole at $z=0$.
+The height differential has simple zeros at the roots of $z^k=a^k$, double order poles at the $k$th-roots of unity, and a simple pole at $z=0$.
 This forces $dh$ to have a zero of order $k-1$ at $z=\infty$, and

 \begin{theorem} For each positive integer $k>1$ and real number $a\in(0,1)$ there exists a $\rho>0$ such that

 is the Weierstrass data for a minimal surface with a horizontal planar end at $z=\infty$, a downward pointing vertical catenoid end at $z=0$, and upward pointing non-vertical catenoid ends at the roots of unity. \end{theorem}